1900 Tasmanian colonial election

 The 1900 Tasmanian colonial election was held on 9 March 1900 in the Australian colony of Tasmania to elect 38 members of the Tasmanian House of Assembly.

-The 1900 election was the second to use a limited version of the Hare-Clark system within Hobart and Launceston, which were given 6 and 4 seats respectively, while still using first past the post single-member constituencies elsewhere in the state.
-Following this term, the system largely returned to its pre–1897 state (all members elected through first past the post), but at the 1909 election, the entire State was redivided into five electorates using the Hare-Clark system.
+The 1900 election was the second to use the Hare-Clark system (single transferable voting) in a limited way.
+Hobart and Launceston were given 6 and 4 members respectively, who were elected using STV.
+First past the post was used in single-member constituencies elsewhere in the state.
+Following this term, the system largely returned to its pre–1897 state (all members elected through first past the post), but at the 1909 election (and up to the present), the entire State was divided into five multi-member electorates and the Hare-Clark system was used to elect every member.